sekka1/k8sbot-docs/docs/ingress/trace-pod-selector-not-matching.md

 parent: Ingress
 nav_order: 2
 ---
-# Trace - Service port not matching any pod label selectors
+# Trace - Service port not matching pod port
 There can be many things wrong with an ingress and why it does not work.
 One problem can be that the `service` label selecting the `pod` is incorrect or is not able to find any pod(s) with those labels current.
 This means that there are no